First of all, this travel guide is about Georgia, the country! Not Georgia, the US State 🙂

 In this post, we will explore everything you need to know before traveling to Georgia.
 Here you’ll find travel tips about the Georgian culture, the best attractions, the food, costs, and how to travel in Georgia!

 If you want to learn even more about Georgia.
 Have a look at this article “What is Georgia famous for”– written by a Georgian.

 Georgia and the Locals

 #1 Georgia will soon become a tourist and backpackers Mecca!
-So, if you like quiet countries with a lot to offer, you should visit Georgia now!
+So, if you like quiet countries with a lot to offer, you should travel to Georgia now!
 Within a few years, it will be bustling with tourists!

-#2 It’s debatable if Georgia is in Europe or Asia because the country is on the frontier between the continents.
+#2 Is Georgia in Europe or in Asia?
+Well, it’s debatable if Georgia is in Europe or Asia because the country is on the frontier between the continents.
 Though, the border between Asia and Europe is a historical and cultural construct, defined only by convention.

 #4 Georgia is a very mountainous country.
-It’s clearly marked by the Caucasus mountains and it has several peaks above 5000 meters.
-The most famous of them is Kazbegi (also know as Kazbek), although it isn’t the highest.
+It’s clearly marked by the Caucasus mountains and it has several peaks above 5000 meters, the highest being mount Shkhara with 5193 meters.

 #5 In August 2008 there was a war between Russia and Georgia because of the regions of Abkhazia and South Ossetia.
 Depending on who you ask these regions are considered independent, part of Russia or part of Georgia.